adeflamingh/NuMt_parser/README.md

-# numt parser
+# Numt Parser

-`numt parser` a software for the detection and filtering of Nuclear Mitochondrial pseudogene (numt) contamination in Mitochondrial shotgun sequencing datasets.
+`Numt Parser` a software for the detection and filtering of Nuclear Mitochondrial pseudogene (numt) contamination in Mitochondrial shotgun sequencing datasets.

 Copyright 2020: Angel G. Rivera-Colon & Alida de Flamingh